Glassjaw: Musical influence and legacy

 Glassjaw have been regarded as one of the most influential bands of the post-hardcore genre.
 Born of the Long Island hardcore scene, producer Ross Robinson declared in 2000 that Glassjaw "was on a mission to destroy the ‘Adidas Rock’ of nu-metal bands like Limp Bizkit."
 Their usage of dissonant melodies through their two guitarists, Justin Beck and Todd Weinstock, created a jazz-like sound that was unique and original for the genre.
 Nick Greer of Sputnikmusic stated that "part of what makes Glassjaw such a stand out band is a combination of structured genre blending and blissfully naive experimentation."
 Michael Ventimiglia of the Long Island Press said that their Worship and Tribute album "helped shape and define music for a new generation."

-Modern post-hardcore bands such as Funeral for a Friend, Night Verses, The Movielife and Letlive have named Glassjaw as a formidable influence.
+Modern post-hardcore bands such as Funeral for a Friend, Night Verses, The Movielife, The Color Morale and Letlive have named Glassjaw as a formidable influence.
 Funeral For a Friend lead singer Matt Davies-Kreye stated that "Glassjaw are such an experimental band and integrate a lot of different styles and influences in their music such as ambient rock, hardcore, post-rock and jazz.
 They always taught me to go against the grain, pay more attention to dynamics and think outside of the box when writing songs.
 I like to think that our new material is heavily GlassJaw-influenced."
 Mike Cunniff of Boston Manor said that "they definitely have a strong cult following not dissimilar to Brand New.
 Their music has stood the test of time because they have always been so fresh and original.”